ivyn/site/src/assets/content/blog/navigating-with-samsara.md

 hero_image: "/src/assets/content/images/samsara.png"

 ---
-* Company: Samsara
-* Role: Contracted product designer through Berkeley Innovation.
-Mainly contributed in user research, UI/UX design, and prototyping the navigation system.
-* Timeline: February - May 2020

 My team partnered with Samsara to go through a conceptual end-to-end product development project.
+We were contracted product designers through Berkeley Innovation from February - May 2020.
+I contributed to the user research, UI/UX design, and prototyping the navigation system.

 **Research & Synthesis**